 How long will the risk assessment take?

-What happens after the risk assessment?
+What happens after I receive the report?

 Are uRisk qualified?